configcat/docs/website/docs/targeting/targeting-rules/targeting-rule-overview.md

 Comparison-based targeting allows you to define targeting rules for feature flags.
 This way you can target a specific user group with a specific feature.
 Using this feature you will be able to set different feature flag or setting values for different users in your application (based on the conditions you specify).

+### AND and OR relationships

+The conditions within a targeting rule are evaluated in an **AND** relationship, meaning that all of them must evaluate to true for the targeting rule to match.
+The targeting rules are in an **OR** relationship, meaning that if a targeting rule matches, the other targeting rules will not be evaluated.

 ## How to add a Targeting Rule?

 *TODO - add screenshot and steps*